segfaultdev/bedd/README.md

 - Simple and familiar keybindings(Ctrl+C for copying, Ctrl+Q for quitting, Ctrl+F for searching, etc.)
 - Fully complete mouse support(mousewheel for scrolling, draggable scrollbar, clickable tabs, selectable text, etc.)
 - Doesn't force the use of the mouse either(page buttons for scrolling, Ctrl+Left/Right for tab switching, etc.)
-- Syntax highlighting, indentation and parentheses closing(for C, C++, JavaScript, HTML, CSS and more!)
+- Syntax highlighting, indentation and parentheses closing
 - Clean and tidy user interface
 - Automatic offline updates(thanks to cupd!)
 - Fully python and Java-prone(doesn't let you open .py and .java files, for your own sanity)